WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 Note that, increasingly, web browsers do not allow FTP traffic.
 This means that you might need to use a dedicated FTP client to navigate and download files from the FTP site- we have installed one of these on your virtual machine.
 The FTP site also has data from all previous WormBase ParaSite releases: this can be useful if you need to retrieve data from a specific release.
 Let's have a look at the files that are available for download.

 ![](figures/files_1.png)
+FIGURE

 Note first of all that all of the files are compressed (gzipped) to save space- you can tell by the ".gz" file extension.
 The files come in three flavours:

 #### FASTA files

 FASTA files have a ".fa" extension.
 We met this format in module 1.
-They are sequence files, with a header line (denoted by ">") followed by a DNA or amino acid sequence on the next line.
+They are sequence files, with a header line (denoted by ">") followed by a nucleotide or amino acid sequence on the next line.
 We provide three types of annotation FASTA file - proteins, CDS sequences and full length mRNA sequences.
 We also provide genome FASTA files: these may be soft-masked, hard-masked or not masked at all.
 Masking is the process of marking up repetitive or low complexity sequences in the genome: "hard-masking" means replacing these bases with Ns, whereas "soft-masking" means making them lower-case.
 Many bioinformatics software packages are designed to work with hard-masked or soft-masked genomes.

 #### Annotation files

 Annotation files are files that describe features (such as genes) on the genome.
-They come in two common formats, GFF (general feature format) and GTF (general transfer format).
+They come in two common formats, GFF (general feature format) and GTF (general transfer format), with the extenions ".gff3" and ".gtf" respectively.
 The full specification is available elsewhere (http://gmod.org/wiki/GFF3), but in short: each line describes a single feature, and related features can be linked together in a parent/child hierarchy.
-For example, an exon feature's parent might be an mRNA feature, and that mRNA's parent will be a gene feature.
+For example, an exon feature's parent might be an mRNA feature, and that mRNA's parent will be a gene feature:

 ![](figures/files_2.png)
+FIGURE

 #### Ortholog/paralog files

 Finally, we provide TSV (tab-separated variable) files containing calculated ortholog and paralog relationships for all genes in this genome.

+#### Walk through examples

 ```wget``` is a handy utility for retrieving files from an FTP site.
 The following will pull down the _Necator americanus_ GFF3 file into your working directory: